 60% (171)

 Dentists

-Greater responsibility and better education of the mass media were also frequently selected as a way to combat stigma (44%, 494), 2,4 particularly in Europe (50%, 307), less so in North America (35%, 153).4
+Greater responsibility and better education of the mass media were also frequently selected as a way to combat stigma (44%, 494), 1,2 particularly in Europe (50%, 307), less so in North America (35%, 153).2

+"Be careful he is sick, he has AIDS, he is toxic "

+Male Aged 35-49 Italy
-Chapter 3: Getting on treatment The time to initiation of treatment for PLHIV has reduced over the last 10 years, with 88% ${(102)}^{3.4}$ of those newly diagnosed, being on treatment within six months of diagnosis compared with 40% ${(218)}$ of those diagnosed >10 years ago.
-This equates to 52% ${(571)}$ across all PLHIV surveyed who have taken ARV treatment within six months of their HIV diagnosis.3 Today's treatments are effective for treating and managing HIV, and the latest survey findings suggest that PLHIV are optimistic about ongoing progress in treatment development, with 90% (987) feeling that advances in HIV treatment will improve their quality of life.2

-Chapter 3: Treatment satisfaction Of the 98% (1,085) who are currently on treatment,4 only 56% (604) are very satisfied with their treatment.
-This is quite consistent across gender, age and time since diagnosis.^{3,4} However, there are differences when looking at the results from various countries:4
+Chapter 3: Getting on treatment The time to initiation of treatment for PLHIV has reduced over the last 10 years, with 88% (102) 2.3 of those newly diagnosed, being on treatment within six months of diagnosis compared with 40% (218) of those diagnosed >10 years ago.
+This equates to 52% (571) across all PLHIV surveyed who have taken ARV treatment within six months of their HIV diagnosis.
+3 A key reason for this improvement is due to evolving treatment guidelines recommending earlier initiation of treatment.
+6 Today's treatments are effective in managing HIV and the latest survey findings suggest that PLHIV are optimistic about ongoing progress in treatment development, with 89% (987) feeling that advances in HIV treatment will improve their quality of life.
+1,2 "These days I have greater faith in the research" Female Aged 50+ Italy Learning that I could keep from passing the virus on if I stay at non-detectable levels was a game changer in how I felt when seeking medical care.
+I have returned to work part time after being out of work for nearly a decade because of the advancements in treatment " Male Aged 35-49 USA Chapter 3: Treatment satisfaction Of the 98% (1,085) who are currently on treatment,4 56% (604) are very satisfied with their treatment.
+This is quite consistent across gender, age and time since diagnosis.^{2,3} However, there are differences when looking at the results from various countries:2

-62% of PLHIV in the US are currently satisfied with their HIV treatment, which is the highest satisfaction level when compared with other countries.
+62% of PLHIV in the US are currently very satisfied with their HIV treatment, which is the highest when compared with other countries.

 of PLHIV in Canada are very satisfied

-54%(59)
+54%

-In Europe, lower treatment satisfaction levels are seen in Spain and Austria, whilst higher levels are seen in the UK and Germany.4
+In Europe, lower treatment satisfaction levels are seen in Spain and Austria, whilst higher levels are seen in the UK and Germany.2